-By Dana Borowka
+By Dana Borowka, MA

 Is your company still hiring employees using the same process it did five years ago?
 Think carefully about the question for a moment.
 Is the company recruiting, screening, interviewing, and verifying using the same techniques and procedures as in the past?